Infisical/node-sdk-v2/README.md

 **Returns:**
-- `ApiV3SecretsRawSecretNameGet200Response`: The response containing the secret.
+- `Secret`: Returns the secret object.

 #### Delete Secret by Name